tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/reserved-vm-instances/quotaapi.md

 ### Registering the Microsoft.Capacity resource provider

-To register the Microsoft.Capacity resource provider use this PowerShell command:
+To register the Microsoft.Capacity resource provider, use this PowerShell command:

 ```azurepowershell-interactive
 Register-AzResourceProvider -ProviderNamespace Microsoft.Capacity
 ```

-Which returns an oputput similar to this:
+It returns an oputput similar to this:

 ```output
 ProviderNamespace : Microsoft.Capacity